lyssieth/Opportunity/Magic/Elements/README.md

 Affinities are a range from `-100` to `Infinity`, where anything above 100 means there's no detriment to using the element.
 The benefits are described per-element (TODO)

-If affinity is below 0, one is unable to use that element at all.
+If affinity is at or below 0, one is unable to use that element at all.
 Generally for most races, affinities fall between 20 and 100, with exceptions.
+Negative affinity generally means weakness or, in extreme cases, repulsion from an element.
+It is extremely rare for it to reach even -10.

 'Opposite' elements don't affect the affinity of the 'opposite'